How would you like to grow old? Painless, mobile and healthy? Or moving like a broken down old junker? Tough choice, right?

 Why healthy people still get cancer

 Even if you follow all the rules—eat your veggies, wear sunscreen, never smoke—you can still get cancer.
-That’s because roughly two-thirds of cancer risk is influenced by random genetic mutations.
-In other words, bad luck plays a role.
-However, lifestyle still significantly affects the remaining third of risk, so your healthy habits are far from pointless.
+Sad truth is that two-thirds of cancer risk is down to random genetic mutations.
+In other words...luck of the draw!
+Thankfully, lifestyle still significantly affects the remaining third.
+Healthy habits are far from pointless.

 How placebos actually work